zhaoforever/cgan_speechenhancement/README.md

     ```python
     python prepare_data.py
     ```
 2. **Run the model**.
 This implementation offers several cGAN configurations.
 Edit the *opts* variable in run_segan.py for choosing the cofiguration.
 The results will be automatically saved to different folders.
-The folder name is generated from ``` python files_ops.py ``` and the foldername automatically includes different configuration options.
+The folder name is generated from ```files_ops.py ``` and the foldername automatically includes different configuration options.
     ```python
     python run_segan.py
     ```